oracle/graal/docs/reference-manual/native-image/BuildConfiguration.md

 ```

 Note that the use of `${.}` in a _native-image.properties_ file expands to the resource location that contains that exact configuration file.
-This can be useful if the _native-image.properties_ file refers to resources within its subdirectory, for example, `-H:SubstitutionResources=${.}/substitutions.json`.
+This can be useful if the _native-image.properties_ file refers to resources within its subdirectory, for example, `-H:ResourceConfigurationResources=${.}/custom_resources.json`.
 Always make sure you use the option variants that take resources, that is, use `-H:ResourceConfigurationResources` instead of `-H:ResourceConfigurationFiles`.
 Other options that work in this context are:
 * `-H:DynamicProxyConfigurationResources`
 * `-H:JNIConfigurationResources`
 * `-H:ReflectionConfigurationResources`
 * `-H:ResourceConfigurationResources`
-* `-H:SubstitutionResources`
 * `-H:SerializationConfigurationResources`

 By having such a composable _native-image.properties_ file, building a native executable does not require any additional arguments on the command line.